Emergent inflation in fractional cosmology

 with

-where $t'$ represents a reference initial instant, $\tilde t$ denotes a fixed reference time scale to solely make the time-dependent kernel $ \xi$ dimensionless and we assumed ${\bar t}>t'$.
-Within this framework, $T\equiv1/2 \,\,m \dot{\mathbf{r}}^2$ is the standard kinetic energy, and $V_{\rm eff}(\mathbf{r};\alpha)$ denotes the effective potential energy of the system.
+where $\tau_0$ denotes a fixed reference time scale to solely make the time-dependent kernel $ \xi$ dimensionless.
+Within this framework, $T=\frac{1}{2}\,m (\frac{d {\mathbf{r}}}{d\tau} )^2$ is the standard kinetic energy, and $V_{\rm eff}=V_{\rm eff}(\mathbf{r};\alpha)$ denotes the effective potential energy of the system.
 A central assumption of the model is that the fractional parameter $\alpha$ should be assumed a real positive real number, and that in the limit $\alpha=1$ the effective potential reduces to the standard Newtonian potential $V(\mathbf{r})$ associated with conservative forces.

 The equations of motion corresponding to the action \eqref{New-fr-action} are given by